PdxCodeGuild/20180116-FullStack-Day/2 HTML + CSS/labs/lab05-burrito_order_form.md

 For personal info, use the `required`, `pattern` and `title` attributes of the input fields to verify that the information the user entered is legitimate.

 Personal Info
+- Username (at least 6 characters)
+- Password (at least 6 characters)
 - Name (First and Last) (two words, at lease 3 characters each)
 - Email Address (one or more numbers/letters, @, one or more numbers/letters, ., one or more numbers/letters)
 - Phone Number: (e.g. 293-213-5555)